androidthings/contrib-drivers/lps25h/README.md

-HTS221 driver for Android Things
+LPS25H driver for Android Things
 ================================

-This driver supports STMicroelectronics [HTS221][product_hts221] capacitive digital sensor for relative humidity and temperature.
+This driver supports STMicroelectronics [LPS25H][product_lps25h] MEMS pressure sensor.

 NOTE: these drivers are not production-ready.
 They are offered as sample implementations of Android Things user space drivers for common peripherals